agamigoind/OAI_5G/radio/BLADERF/README.md

    - Install the latest **bladeRF 2.0 Micro** libraries and utilities.
      It's recommended to build from source for the most recent updates.

-      Follow this link :point_right: [1.Installing](DOC/1.Installing) to find your Linux package Manager
+      Follow this link :point_right: [1.Installing](DOC/1.Installing) to find the installation procedure based on your Linux package Manager.

 ---